 This is why McDeere turns down a false life in witness protection, and seeks to be free not just of his firm, but of the FBI.

-McDeere also comes to learn what his wife already knows: wealth is an enabler that doesn’t but itself bring satisfaction.
+McDeere also comes to learn what his wife already knows: wealth is an enabler but doesn’t by itself bring satisfaction.

-In real life, high interest rates and consumer culture can trap people in debt.
+In real life, high interest rates and exploitation can trap people in debt.
 In The Firm, it’s literal entrapment by a corporation that kills those who stand in its way.